bongiozzo/musica_mustdie/output/band_operaix.md

 # Opera IX

-Дискография
+## Дискография

-"Gothik (demo)" 1990, Black Metal
+### "Gothik (demo)" 1990, Black Metal

+1. Prelude
+2. Groglin's grange
+3. Gothik
+4. Cemetaria
+5. Invocation

-"Demo" 1992, Black Metal
+### "Demo" 1992, Black Metal

+1. Rhymes about dying stones
+2. House of agony
+3. Last dawn
+4. Malum in sacrum

-"The Triumph of Death (EP)" 1993, Black Metal
+### "The Triumph of Death (EP)" 1993, Black Metal

+1. Born in the grave  6:01
+2. Red death          4:28

-"The Call of the Woods" 1995, Black Metal
+### "The Call of the Woods" 1995, Black Metal

+1. Alone in the dark       18:28
+2. Esteban's promise        7:04
+3. The call of the wood    11:10
+4. Al azif                  8:57
+5. Sepulcro                13:46

-"Sacro Culto" 1998, Black Metal
+### "Sacro Culto" 1998, Black Metal

+1. The oak                            10:40
+2. Fronds of the ancient walnut       12:25
+3. The naked and the dance             8:21
+4. Cimmeries                          12:42
+5. My devotion                        15:00
+6. Under the sign of the red dragon   11:18

-"The Black Opera - Symphoniae Mysteriorum in Laudem Tenebrarum" 2000, Black Metal "Maleventum" 2002, Black Metal
+### "The Black Opera - Symphoniae Mysteriorum in Laudem Tenebrarum" 2000, Black Metal

+1. Act I the first seal                           9:39
+2. Act II Beyond the black daimond gates          7:14
+3. Act III Carnal delight in the vortex of evil   6:13
+4. Act IV Congressus cum daemone                 10:24
+5. Act V The magic temple                         4:16
+6. Act VI The sixth seal                          7:50
+7. Bela Lugosi's dead                             5:28

+### "Maleventum" 2002, Black Metal

+1. Maleventum  5:56
+2. Princess of the ancient 7:50
+3. Unearted Arcana 5:20
+4. In the dark i found the reflections of hidden mirrors 10:20
+5. Muscaria 9:04
+6. Forgotten Gods 7:56

-"Anphisbena" 2005, Black Metal
+### "Anphisbena" 2005, Black Metal

+01. Intro - Many Moons Ago
+02. The Serpent's Nemeton
+03. The Prophecy
+04. In Hoc Signo Sanguinis
+05. Immortal Chant
+06. Scell Lem Duibh (Song Of Death)
+07. In The Sixth Tower
+08. Battle Cry
+09. Anphisbena
+10. One Rode To Asa Bay

-"Strix - Maledictae in Aeternum" 2012, Black Metal
+### "Strix - Maledictae in Aeternum" 2012, Black Metal

+1. Strix the Prologue (Intro)	02:39
+2. 1313 (Eradicate the False Idols)	06:39
+3. Dead Tree Ballad	05:42
+4. Vox in Rama (part 1)	03:40
+5. Vox in Rama (part 2)	05:12
+6. Mandragora	06:19
+7. Eyes in the Well	06:18
+8. Earth and Fire	07:58
+9. Ecate -The Ritual (intro)	03:29
+10. Ecate	06:04
+11. Nemus Tempora Maleficarum	06:29
+12. Historia Nocturna	08:38

 ## Отношения с другими группами